Barwon Water at a glance

 We own and operate approximately $2.8 billion in infrastructure, including:

-Geelong’s drinking water is supplied by catchments on the upper Barwon and Moorabool rivers and – during drought – by underground aquifers at Anglesea and Barwon Downs.
-We can also access the Victorian water grid via the Melbourne to Geelong Pipeline, and an underground aquifers at Anglesea.
+Geelong’s drinking water is sourced from catchments on the upper Barwon and Moorabool rivers, the Victorian water grid via the Melbourne to Geelong Pipeline, and an underground aquifers at Anglesea.

 Colac is sourced from the West Gellibrand and Olangolah reservoirs, on the Gellibrand River in the Otway Ranges.
 During drought, Colac can be connected to the Geelong supply system via the Wurdee Boluc channel near Muroon.